 top of page

-Whilst working vintage at a local winery I was asked “Are you going to make some wine for yourself?” my response was – Hell yeah, if that’s ok?
+Mid-way through the vintage i was asked “Are you going to make some wine for yourself?” my response was – Hell yeah, if that’s ok?
 I didn’t know I was allowed to!

 The next step was getting fruit… In 2019 grapes where near impossible to get, we searched high and low, with our limited contacts it appeared nothing was available…